-Publishing with a Purpose
+Publishing with a purpose

-The following Evidence & Policy Editors' Choice articles are free to access until 31 July 2019:
+The following Evidence & Policy Editors' Choice articles are free to access until 30 April 2021:

-See also: Volume 13, Number 4, November 2017 our free sample issue.
+See also: Volume 15, February, 2019 our free sample issue.